How to install latest ModSecurity 2.9.7 with Apache – Install ModSecurity 2.9.7 with Apache

 Step 5.
 Restart Apache

-Now restart Apache using the following command and verify that everything is fine.
+Now create the configuration file and restart Apache using the following command and verify that everything is fine.

 Step 6. cPGuard standalone configuration parameters